nithronium/atakip-vulnerabilities/README.md

 ### Additional suggestions

 It is a poor practice to pass parameters in a GET request if the master username and password has to be passed.
 Also the master username & password should never be passed.
-Instead, authentication token should be passed and authentication token should be validated for the requests instead of the master username and password.
+Instead, authentication token should be passed even if the POST method is used for the requests and authentication token should be validated for the requests instead of the master username and password.